orvi-tmp/learning-c-with-pebble/chapter10.md

 Chapter 10: Structured Data Types
 =======
 Chapter 7 introduced the idea of data collections by focusing on arrays.
 As demonstrated in Chapter 9, arrays are collections of identical things, organized sequentially.
 If we can build a collection of identical things, it makes sense that we could build a collection of things that are not the same.
-These collections are structured, but different than arrays.
+These collections are structured, but differently than arrays.

 This chapter explores structured collections of data that are different than arrays.
 Structs and unions represent such collections.
-Enums represent a different type of collection: a collection of structured constants.
+Enums represent a type of collection different from structs and unions: a collection of structured constants.
 We will cover each of these three data types, give plenty of examples and uses, and discuss how they can be used for good code and not-so-good code.

 ### The Basics of Structs ###

 Structs are collections of data items.
 These data items can be completely different from each other, or they can be the same.
-WIthin the struct, each item is named and is declared to have its own data type.
+Within the struct, each item is named and is declared to have its own data type.

 Structs have the following syntax for declaration:

 <pre>
-struct <i>struct_name</i>{
+struct <i>struct_name</i> {
     <i>data_item_declarations</i>
 }
 </pre>